patricktalmadge/bootstrapper/README.md

 ```

 ## Tooltip/Popover
-With this class you can uses the twitter Tooltips(http://twitter.github.com/bootstrap/javascript.html#tooltips) and Popover(http://twitter.github.com/bootstrap/javascript.html#popovers).
+With this class you can use the twitter [Tooltips](http://twitter.github.com/bootstrap/javascript.html#tooltips) and [Popover](http://twitter.github.com/bootstrap/javascript.html#popovers).
 Don't forget to use the Javascripter to animate the tooltips once you created them.

 ```php